-Training for non-licensed fiduciaries includes a general overview for those appointed guardians, conservators, and personal representatives in addition to individual training sections for each separate appointment.
-These programs are delivered online and in alternate formats through the Superior Court in each county.
+The required training for non-licensed fiduciaries includes a general overview for those appointed guardians, conservators, and personal representatives in addition to individual training sections for each separate appointment.
+A person seeking each appointment must complete the overview and the section for that appointment.
+These programs are available online below and in alternative formats through the Superior Court in each county.
 Although fiduciaries may encounter other issues which will require additional training, this curriculum provides a basic foundation to adequately prepare fiduciaries to address these issues.

 The video training modules provided below require the user to have Flash player version 9 or higher installed on their system.
 If the viewer is unable to install the Flash player on their system a PDF version has been provided.
 This PDF can be viewed online or printed out and read offline.

 Introduction to Serving as a Non-Licensed Fiduciary (Video)